 You’re a born and bred Chicago girl.

 Born and raised in Chicago!
 I grew up on the 45th floor of the John Hancock building, we lived right above the pool.
-There’s a playground by the Water Tower that we used to play at a lot, just kids running around the city.
+There’s a playground by the Water Tower that we used to play at a lot.
+We were just kids running around the city.

 When was your first big break?

 After graduation I went to University of Nevada Las Vegas.
 I was only 19 so if you don’t have your head screwed on tight you can really be sucked into the Vegas lifestyle.
 I had a blast but I had always known I wanted to be a designer so I stayed focused on meeting the right people.
-At the time I had been interning for a local designer and modeling — as much as you could model being 5-foot-1 — but I really wanted to work for this high-end home builder, Christopher Homes.
-I ended up seeing [a colleague from my internship] at a convention and he had asked what I wanted to do and when I mentioned Christopher Homes he was like, “Chris is right here actually,” so there was my stepping stone!
+At the time I had been interning for a local designer and modeling—as much as you could model being 5-foot-1—but I really wanted to work for this high-end home builder, Christopher Homes.
+I ended up seeing [a colleague from my internship] at a convention and he had asked what I wanted to do.
+When I mentioned Christopher Homes he was like, “Chris is right here actually,” so there was my stepping stone!
 It’s all about being at the right place at the right time.

-How do you go from an intern to an HGTV host, Travel Channel personality and celebrity designer?
+How do you go from an intern to HGTV and DIY Network host, Travel Channel personality and celebrity designer?

 You have to be scared.
 If you’re not scared, then what is it worth?
 I was so scared to quit my job.
 I was 22, making a lot of money but I was [not happy].
-One day on my lunch break I read “Secrets of Six-Figure omen” and it was the best book I’ve ever read.
+One day on my lunch break I read “Secrets of Six-Figure Women” and it was the best book I had ever read.
 The best chapter is called “Letting Go of the Ledge” and it’s all about letting go of the fear of not having this umbrella of a steady paycheck and insurance and all the other bullsh-t that really holds you back from believing that you can do it on your own.
-I read the book on my lunch break and then walked right into my boss’s office and quit … Had I not read the book or quit the job I would have been too fearful to start my own company or do anything on my own.
+That day after I read the book on my lunch break I walked straight into my boss’s office and quit.
+Had I not read the book or quit the job I would have been too fearful to start my own company or do anything on my own.

 You’re engaged.
 How did you meet your fiancé, Luke?